THE POWER GIFTS

 How can you exercise the gifts of the Holy Spirit that you have received?

-All the gifts of the Holy Spirit needs to be stirred up, exercised or utilized through faith and in the spirit of love and meekness, lest they become dormant or inactive.
+All the gifts of the Holy Spirit need to be stirred up, exercised, or utilized through faith and in the spirit of love and meekness, lest they become dormant or inactive.

 Paul said to Timothy, “Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.”
 (2 Tim.
 1:6 NKJV).